s-brenner/maf-trips/docs/privacy.md

 # Privacy Policy

-Effective date: April 2, 2019
+Effective date: June 3, 2020

 MAF Trips ("us", "we", or "our") operates the mobile application (the "Service").